MicrosoftDocs/azure-docs/articles/data-factory/data-factory-ftp-connector.md

 ## Next steps
 See the following articles:

-* To learn about key factors that impact performance of data movement (copy activity) in Data Factory, and various ways to optimize it, see the [Copy Activity Performance & Tuning Guide](data-factory-copy-activity-performance.md).
+* To learn about key factors that impact performance of data movement (copy activity) in Data Factory, and various ways to optimize it, see the [Copy activity performance and tuning guide](data-factory-copy-activity-performance.md).

 * For step-by-step instructions for creating a pipeline with a copy activity, see the [Copy activity tutorial](data-factory-copy-data-from-azure-blob-storage-to-sql-database.md).